 - Mylan Laboratories Inc. on its US$1.6 billion acquisition of the Agila injectables businesses from Indian pharmaceutical company, Strides Arcolab Limited;

 - Revlon Inc. on its US$660 million acquisition of The Colomer Group from CVC Capital Partners and other private investors;

 - BTG Pactual on its successful €1 billion bid, as part of an international consortium, for the 50-year concession to manage, operate and maintain Aigües Ter Llobregat, the Catalonian water utility.
 The transaction is the largest privatization effected in the region of Catalonia to date;

-- BTG Pactual on its successful €430 million bid, together with abertis Infraestructuras, S.A., to acquire the concessionaire company, Túnels de Barcelona i Cadí Concessionària de la Generalitat de Catalunya, S.A.;
+- BTG Pactual on its successful €430 million bid, together with Abertis Infraestructuras, S.A., to acquire the concessionaire company, Túnels de Barcelona i Cadí Concessionària de la Generalitat de Catalunya, S.A.;

-- the international consortium led by RREEF Alternative Investments, and comprising Area Property Partners, Europa Capital and Banca March, on the €1.5 billion acquisition of approximately 1,200 Spanish bank branches and landmark buildings and their simultaneous long-term lease back to Banco Bilbao Vizcaya Argentaria;
+- RREEF Alternative Investments, as part of an international consortium comprising Area Property Partners, Europa Capital and Banca March, on the €1.5 billion acquisition of approximately 1,200 Spanish bank branches and landmark buildings and their simultaneous long-term lease back to Banco Bilbao Vizcaya Argentaria;

-- Suez Environnement on its €666 million acquisition of a significant minority interest in Aguas de Barcelona from Criteria CaixaCorp and its €687 million indirect disposal of a controlling interest in leading Spanish health insurance company, Adeslas;
+- Suez Environnement on its €666 million acquisition of a significant minority interest in Aguas de Barcelona from Criteria CaixaCorp and its €687 million indirect disposal of a controlling interest in Spanish health insurance company, Adeslas;

-- the international consortium led by Grupo Ferrovial on the £10.1 billion acquisition of BAA plc, the U.K. and international airports operator.
+- The international consortium led by Grupo Ferrovial on the £10.1 billion acquisition of BAA plc, the U.K. and international airports operator.

 Legal Practice Course, The College of Law, 1997-1998